SweetieCloud/Microcontroller/Lab 1/Exercise 4/README.md

 ## 4. Source Code

-The following code is implemented inside the `while(1)` loop in `main.c`, using a counter to manage the timing as required.
+The following code is implemented in `main.c`, using a counter to manage the timing as required.

 **7-Segment Display Function**
 ```c